3-Day Disney World Itinerary

 Build a rest day in if you can.
 A mid-trip rest day between Day 2 and Day 3 is the most consistently praised decision families make.
 More on this below.

-Once you’ve got your park days sorted, our Itinerary Builder lets you map the full trip — which park on which day, when to build in a rest day, and how to structure the whole thing from arrival to departure.
+Once you’ve got your park days sorted, the Itinerary Builder lets you map the full trip — park sequence, rest day, arrival and departure — all in one place.

 How to Adjust for Your Family’s Ages